By Taylor Murray

 Historical identity is passed on to us through our conversations with the mothers and fathers who have gone before us.
 In this sense, church historians take seriously the fourth commandment of the decalogue: “Honor your father and mother.” . . .
 This is not to say that conversation between generations is always pleasant, but to say that it is important for learning how we got this way.3

-Although Murray died in 1985 (before I was born) my recent research project gave me the opportunity to “get to know” him—and, in some bizarre way, how I “got this way.”
+Although Murray died many years ago, my recent research project gave me the opportunity to “get to know” him—and, in some bizarre way, how I “got this way.”
 Reading through his various extant sermons, letters, and other writings was deeply gratifying on a personal as well as academic level.
 Not only did it provide insight into approaches to ministry in the mid-twentieth century and various theological questions common to the era, it also helped me understand my own heritage in a deeper way.

 * * *